abinit/abinit/doc/developers/new_testsuite.md

 * use **different tolerances** for particular quantities that are selected by keyword
 * be able to replace the check on the absolute and relative difference with a **threshold check** (is this quantity smaller that the give threshold?)
-* have some sort of syntax to apply different rules depending on the **iteration state** e.g. the dataset index.
+* have some sort of syntax to apply different rules depending on the **iteration state** e.g. the dataset index
 * execute python code (**callbacks**) that operates on the data to perform more advanced tests requiring some sort of post-processing
 * provide an easy-to-use **declarative interface** that allows developers to define the logic